 If you want to insert multiple rows or multiple columns at once, select the same number of rows or columns that you want to insert.
-Once you issue the Insert command, new blank rows will appear above the selected rows, and new blank columns will appear to the left of the selected columns.
+The new ones are placed to the right, or above, the ones you select.

 If you want to insert only one row or column, you can click in any cell in the row or column adjacent to where the new one should go.
 You don't have to select the entire row or the entire column.